 In the past year, we...

-- Amended our Articles of Incorporation to allow for up to 1,000 Owners
+- Amended our Articles of Incorporation to allow for growth from seven board members to nine.
+We elected those two additional board members 10/10/2019.

 - Grew from $40,000 to over $70,000 in Owner equity